SpStigma/SpStigma/README.md

 </p>

 ## About me:

-🎓 I'm a 2nd-year student at Holberton, specializing in AR/VR.
-I've worked with various languages like Python, C, and more.
-Currently, my main focus is C# with Unity.
-Check out my pinned projects for a good glimpse of what I can do—thanks to Holberton!
+Passionate about development and specialized in AR/VR, I earned my diploma from Holberton in this field.
+I have worked with multiple languages, including Python and C, but my main language is C#.
+Currently, I’m developing several games in Unity to hone my skills, and in my free time, I’m learning Angular with C#.
 <br>

 ## Tech Stack